ibm-watson-data-lab/reddit-sentiment-analysis/README.md

 Then move on to the follow-up tutorial [Sentiment Analysis of Reddit AMAs using dashDB and R](https://wp.me/p6nwVO-22T), which shows an alternate output.
 Move Cloudant JSON data on to a dashDB warehouse, then use built-in analysis tool R to glean meaning and insights.

+Interested in SparkR?
+Read the third tutorial in this series, which shows how to [connect to Cloudant via CouchDB then analyze the JSON with SparkR](https://developer.ibm.com/clouddataservices/2016/08/15/reddit-sentiment-analysis-in-sparkr-and-couchdb/).